wwpa65/Mapping-Earthquakes/README.md

 ![Earthquake-Street](Earthquake_Challenge/static/images/earthquake-street.png)

-**Figure 1.** Streepmap View of Earthquakes around the world
+**Figure 1.** Streepmap View of Earthquakes around the world.
+The size of the magnitude shows in color as well as size of the circle.

 ![Earthquake-Techtonic-Street](Earthquake_Challenge/static/images/earthquake-techtonic-street.png)

-**Figure 2.** Streepmap View of Earthquakes with tectonic worlds around the world
+**Figure 2.** Streepmap View of Earthquakes around the world with tectonic plate markings